 Sen. Rand Paul delays defense bill vote over troop drawdowns

-Paul said on the Senate floor that he opposes a provision in the defense bill that would limit President Donald Trump's ability to draw down U.S. troops from Afghanistan and Germany.
-His objections threatened another must-pass bill, a one-week spending measure that would keep the government open through Dec.
+Paul said on the Senate floor that he opposes provisions in the defense bill that would limit President Donald Trump's ability to draw down U.S. troops from Afghanistan and Germany.
+His objections on Thursday threatened another must-pass bill, a one-week spending measure that would keep the government open through Dec.
 18. The House has passed the stopgap measure, but a government shutdown would occur if the Senate does not act on it by midnight Friday.

 Paul said he would drop his objection if GOP leaders allowed a final vote on the National Defense Authorization Act on Monday.
 Senators from both parties were eager to finish work on the bill this week.